Skip to main content

 Full Biography

-Iván Chávez, Executive Vice President of Grupo Vidanta – Mexico’s premier resort developer employing over 15,000 people in seven beach destinations – is one of the most recognized young business leaders in the Mexican tourism industry.
+Iván Chávez, Executive Vice President of Grupo Vidanta – Mexico’s leading resort and entertainment developer employing almost 20,000 people in seven beach destinations – is one of the most widely recognized young business leaders in Mexico.

-Chávez is a board member of the Wilson Center’s Latin American Program in Washington, DC and graduated from the Wharton School of Business at the University of Pennsylvania in 2007 with a Bachelor of Science in Economics and double major in Real Estate Development and Entrepreneurship.
-Prior to joining Grupo Vidanta, Chávez worked as a restauranteur in Texas and as a financial analyst for Credit Suisse in New York City.
+Chávez is a board member of the Wilson Center’s Latin American Program in Washington, as well as the President’s Leadership Council of the Interamerican Dialogue in Washington, DC.
+He graduated from the Wharton School of Business at the University of Pennsylvania in 2007 with a Bachelor of Science in Economics and double major in Real Estate Development and Entrepreneurship.
+In addition to his role at Grupo Vidanta, Chávez is the founder of Sweet Paris, one of the fastest growing restaurant concepts in the US and has founded a variety of small businesses focused in real estate development and technology.